DefangLabs/defang-docs/docs/concepts/generate.md

 **An example of a more complex prompt**

 ```
 A service that uses bullmq and redis.
 The compose file should also include a redis service.
-The code should setup a queue.
+The code should set up a queue.
 It should also expose three endpoints with express: one to add a job to the queue, another to check how many tasks are in the queue, and a last one that runs on / which is just a healthcheck.
 The code should also include a worker that processes the queue by logging what's in each task.
 Use environment variables to configure the redis connection.
 No password.
 ```